 Programmatic support includes conference travel, registration, GRE preparation, communications workshop, and leadership training in addition to other infrastructure support.

 Field education is an excellent opportunity to increase knowledge of geodesy and geodetic technologies for future members of the geoscience workforce.
-UNAVCO has experience integrating terrestrial laser scanning (TLS) and GPS into undergraduate and graduate field courses.
-UNAVCO staff can work with PIs to design a curriculum and estimate the financial support needed for UNAVCO to supply TLS and GPS equipment as well as trained staff to assist with the use of these tools in a teaching environment.
+UNAVCO has experience integrating terrestrial laser scanning (TLS), structure from motion (SfM) and GPS surveying into undergraduate and graduate field courses.
+UNAVCO staff can work with PIs to draw from existing curricular materials, design additional teaching resources, and estimate the financial support needed for UNAVCO to supply TLS, SfM, and GPS equipment as well as trained staff to assist with the use of these tools in a teaching environment.
 For field education support, please fill out both the Field Education Support Request Form and Request Support.

 UNAVCO provides an annual series of short courses focused on UNAVCO tools and data streams.
 Short Courses are offered to enhance the capacity of our scientific community to process, analyze, and interpret various types of geodetic data.
 PIs who are developing tools, data products, and related materials focused on UNAVCO-supported science write short course support into their proposals.
 The grants then support student and instructor travel expenses, and food during the short course; UNAVCO provides logistical support and can host the short course.

 UNAVCO provides guidance to PIs interested including the development, testing, and/or dissemination of geodetic-focused and geodesy application curriculum in their proposals.
 Support to instructional staff and faculty on curriculum design and instruction focused on geodesy and UNAVCO-supported science can also be provided.
 Services also include facilitation of new curriculum materials, guidance on revision of existing materials, and development of ancillary tools and materials.

 UNAVCO provides support for dissemination of geodesy-related research activities and results.
 UNAVCO has multiple venues to share investigator work including social media, publication summaries, project Highlights, and list-serve.
 Support by UNAVCO staff can range from guidance on developing a dissemination plan for the project to science communication training to executing the outreach activities.

 Request Support for help with developing broader impacts in proposals.